gtri/upstage/README.md

 ## Documentation

-See the [documentation](https://JamesArruda.github.io/upstage) for tutorials and additional details.
+See the [documentation][upstage-docs] for tutorials and additional details.

 ## How do I report an issue?